-- 2. Learned trajectory: Simplified PECNet [28], which is a predictor learned from position histories but no scene information. - 3.
-Scene-aware: Simplified YNet [27], which is a learned predictor with position and scene input.
+- 3. Scene-aware: Simplified YNet [27], which is a learned predictor with position and scene input.
 See Supplement Sec.
 3 for a comparison with YNet. - 4.
-ATP Finetune: Adaptation baseline which finetunes scene-aware predictor head \mathcal{P}P without latent corridors.
+ATP Finetune: Adaptation baseline which finetunes scene-aware predictor head $\mathcal{P}P$ without latent corridors.

-We implement the learned trajectory baseline by taking the encoder, decoder and trajectory loss from PECNet [28]: we use an architecture proven to be successful on the trajectory prediction problem, removing multimodality for simplicity.
+We implement the learned trajectory baseline by taking the encoder, decoder and trajectory loss from PECNet [28]; we use a successful architecture on the trajectory prediction problem, removing multimodality for simplicity.
 Similarly, YNet's [27] encoder and trajectory decoder are used for the scene-aware baseline.